Walking Barefoot Ministries

 (Psalm 61:1-2)

-This is a psalm of David.
+THIS is a psalm of David.
 He is far away from where he longs to be, even desperately needs to be.
 Physically, he is far away from home and the sanctuary, the house of prayer.
 But he is undeterred.
 Even from the edges and fringes of his existence he cries out to God, confident that he will be heard.

 “When my heart is overwhelmed.”
 To be overwhelmed means to be covered over, weighed down, even incapacitated and unable to function.
 Some people find themselves overwhelmed and then capitulate.
 They give up, saying, “Well, under the circumstances …,” little realizing that they do not need to remain under the circumstances.
 God offers a powerful alternative.